Erich Nelson: Life

+Art

+Erich Nelson was not only an artist but also a scientific illustrator.
+In many of his paintings he skilfully illustrated the beauty of nature in an impressionist style.
+But he was also an accomplished botanical artist and scientific illustrator who was able to document the European orchids in such detail that he captured the morphological variation in flower shape and colour between and within orchid species.
+Professor Heinrich Zoller compared the quality of Erich Nelsons oeuvre with the most famous plant illustrators of the 18th and 19th centuries: Georg Dionysius Ehret (1708–1770), Pierre-Joseph Redoute (1759–1840), and the brothers Franz Bauer (1758–1840), and Ferdinand Bauer (1760–1826).

 Legacy

-Erich Nelson died unexpectedly, on 22 March 1980, in a tragic car accident.
+Erich Nelson died in a car accident on 22 March 1980.
 He left many unpublished illustrations, sketches and aquarelles.
-In 1988 to conserve and give access to his work his wife, Gerda Nelson, established the foundation Dr. h.c.
+In 1988, to conserve and give access to his work his wife, Gerda Nelson, established the foundation Dr. h.c.
 Erich Nelson under the jurisdiction of the canton Bern, Switzerland, which she appointed as the sole heir for his complete oeuvre.
 Gerda Nelson, first President of the Nelson Foundation, died in 1990 before the Board of Trustees could begin its duties.
 The Board posthumously published the last book of Nelson’s work in 2001, under the title “Erich Nelson - Persönlichkeit und Lebenswerk aus heutiger wissenschaftlicher Sicht, mit Publikation seines Bildwerks der Gattung Orchis” (Erich Nelson – Personality and Life’s Work From Today’s Scientific Perspective, with Publication of his Paintings of the Genus Orchis).

-The artist

-Erich Nelson was not only an artist but also a scientific illustrator.
-In many of his paintings he skilfully illustrated the beauty of nature in an impressionist style.
-But he was also an accomplished botanical artist and scientific illustrator who was able to document the European orchids in such detail that he captured the morphological variation in flower shape and colour between and within orchid species.
-Today, it is possible to prove speciation within these orchids by DNA analysis.
-But even today, scientific illustrations are needed for the documentation of taxonomic species because computers and photographs are not able to accurately reproduce and accentuate the distinct characteristics of organisms for the human eye.
-Professor Heinrich Zoller compared the quality of Erich Nelsons oeuvre with the most famous plant illustrators of the 18th and 19th centuries: Georg Dionysius Ehret (1708–1770), Pierre-Joseph Redoute (1759–1840), and the brothers Franz Bauer (1758–1840), and Ferdinand Bauer (1760–1826).